Key takeaways

 Business trip insurance policies commonly run approximately 5 percent to 7 percent of the total cost of your trip.
 “For example, travel insurance for a $3,000 business trip would cost between $150 and $180 in premium for the policy,” Friedlander says.

-What you will pay will depend on the type of policy, your destination, coverage inclusions, your age and other factors.
+What you will pay depends on the type of policy, your destination, coverage inclusions, your age and other factors.
 Schrage adds, “Basic trip interruption/cancellation coverage can cost as little as $10 to $20 per day, while more comprehensive policies can cost $50 or more per day.
 Policies that cover voluntary cancellations, known as CFAR policies, cost 50 percent to 100 percent more than policies that cover involuntary cancellations only.”

 Choosing a higher deductible can lower your premium, but you’ll pay more upfront if you have to make a claim.